Mac @Home Checklist

 - On your computer, open a web browser and go to http://getonline.dhnet.ufl.edu.

-- Using your GatorLink username and password, follow the prompts to setup your computer for DHNet Wired Service then repeat for Wireless Service.
+- Using your GatorLink username and password, follow the prompts to setup your computer for DHNet Wireless Service

 - NOTE: Do not add “@ufl.edu” after your GatorLink username and do not use your UFID number.

-- If you get “Authentication Has Timed Out” error, this is expected and you can proceed further.
+- If you get “Authentication Has Timed Out” error, this is expected and you cannot proceed further with the wizard.

 - UF Wireless Service is not guaranteed in rooms that are not designated as World Class Wireless residence halls.
 Residents are encouraged to purchase a CAT5 or better rated Ethernet cable before coming to campus.